House Extensions & Building Work: The Complete UK Homeowner's Guide [2026]

 The four terms are not interchangeable.
 FMB membership is industry-vetted.
 TrustMark is a UK government-endorsed quality scheme.
 ARB registration is a statutory legal title for "architect" under the Architects Act 1997, and using the title without ARB registration is a criminal offence.
 NHBC is not a membership body, it's a 10-year structural warranty product (Buildmark).
 Always ask which one your builder holds, in writing, and verify the certificate number on the public register.

-Want to book House extensions?
+Ready to book House extensions?

 How Taskino can help